Chiara Ferragni: Pandorogate

-In December 2023, the Italian Competition Authority (Italian: Autorità Garante della Concorrenza e del Mercato (AGCM)) announced that Ferragni and companies under her control must pay a fine of 1.075 million euros following a probe into unfair and misleading commercial practices.
+In December 2023, the Italian Competition Authority (Italian: Autorità Garante della Concorrenza e del Mercato, AGCM) announced that Ferragni and companies under her control must pay a fine of 1.075 million euros following a probe into unfair and misleading commercial practices.
 The probe and resulting sanctions were the result of a partnership between Ferragni and the Italian food company Balocco in 2022 to market a Ferragni-branded Balocco pandoro, which is a cake-like bread popular in Italy at Christmas.
 The antitrust authority ruled that when buying a Ferragni-branded Balocco pandoro cake, customers were misled into thinking that by purchasing the product, they were contributing to charity donations to fund bone cancer research at the Regina Margherita hospital in Turin, further suggested by the price differential of over 9 euros for a Ferragni-branded Balocco pandoro cake, when a comparable Balocco pandoro costs under 4 euros.

 The regulator said no part of the retail price paid or revenues raised from sales were donated to charity.
 Whilst Balocco had made a one-off donation of 50,000 euro to the hospital months before launching the Ferragni-branded pandoro, no portion of the price paid by customers nor revenues raised through sales of the product were donated to charity.
 Despite Ferragni being paid over 1 million euros for the branding initiative and related promotional activities, the regulator said customers were also misled into thinking Ferragni was contributing to the charity when neither Ferragni nor any of the sanctioned companies under Ferragni's control donated any money to the Turin hospital.

-Fabio Maria Damato was held responsible for the communication and management failure in the legal dispute called pandorogate by the media, and partly also for Ferragni's marital and financial failure, a reason for conflict and friction with her ex-husband because Fedez couldn't stand him at work and proximity, and was terminated on June 13, 2024, effective June 16, 2024.
+Fabio Maria Damato was held responsible for the communication and management failure in the legal dispute called pandorogate by the media, and partly also for Ferragni's marital and financial failure, a reason for conflict and friction with her ex-husband because Fedez could not stand him at work and proximity, and was terminated on 13 June 2024, effective 16 June 2024.

 Ferragni has suffered significant financial losses and very serious damage to her image which have undermined her credibility as a public figure and influencer and for this reason many brands have given up and closed collaboration contracts.
 The Milan Public Prosecutor's Office accused Ferragni and Damato of aggravated fraud.

-Ferragni and her companies were in financial trouble and the minor shareholders were threatening legal action.

-On June 26, 2025, it was announced that the companies attributable to her were losing 5.7 million euros.
+Ferragni and her companies were in financial trouble, and the minor shareholders were threatening legal action.
+On 26 June 2025, it was announced that the companies attributable to her were losing 5.7 million euros.